The Skaven are the children of the Horned Rat, an infamous race of ratmen specialised in the most vicious warfare tactics.

 You have many weapon options roughly divided in 3 melee options and 3 ranged options.

-35 wounds (except the one armed with Warpfire Projector with only 30), Toughness 5 and Movement 5” makes them quite resistant with solid speed.
+35 wounds, Toughness 5 and Movement 5” makes them quite resistant with solid speed.

-Starting from the three ranged options, they all have in melee 2 attacks at Strength 4 for 4-8 damage that by itself would be almost like an Ogor Breacher of the Iron Golems.
+Starting from the three ranged options, they all have in melee 3 attacks at Strength 4 for 4/8 damage that by itself would be almost like an Ogor Breacher of the Iron Golems, but in addition:

 - The Windlauncher has an impressive 3-20” range, less attacks (2 at Strength 4) and same damage as the Ratling.

 The 3 melee options can really do some damage, some of the best in the game.

 - Grinderfists provide 4 attacks at Strength 5 for 4/8 damage.